RossBencina/Fractorp/docs/tutorial/01-boxed-function-pointers.cpp.md

 > ```

-Each instance of `Box` can reference a different procedure.
+Each instance of `Box` can reference a different procedure:

-Let's define a second procedure:

 ```c++
 void goodbye(Box *)